edwardsnjd/matrix-terminal/README.md

 matrix-terminal
 ===============

-A toy matrix rain clone.
+A toy Matrix digital rain clone.

 To run locally, you'll need to have the following available:
 - `python` (v3+)